-- Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland (done by Tom in July 2022).
+- The Faulhorn Trail from Schynige Platte to First is one of the finest hikes in Switzerland (done by Tom in July 2022).

-- Walk 6.5 hours, 9 miles, ~2700 feet elevation gain.
-(Optionally reverse direction for less uphill, 2300 feet total, arriving at Schynige Platte by 17:00 or 18:00 to catch the last train.)
+- Walk 6.5 hours, 10 miles, ascending 2800 feet, descending 2300 feet.
+(Optionally reverse direction to save 500 feet uphill, arriving at Schynige Platte by 17:00 or 18:00 to catch the last train.)
 A sunny uncloudy day is required to see vast mountain views.
-See hike #39 in “100 Hikes in the Alps” by The Mountaineers.
-Directions: Stage the hike from lodging in Grindelwald.
+Directions: Stage the hike from lodging in Grindelwald (or Lauterbrunnen).
 Take Wilderswil cog rail 1 hour to trailhead at Schynige Platte (2068m).
-Hike by fantastic rock shapes in a deep valley.
-Walk on the east side of Bachalpsee.
-Ascend 15 minutes side trip to Faulhorn.
-Optionally overnight on top in atmospheric Berghotel Faulhorn for stunning sunset and sunrise views.
+The distance from Schynige Platte to Faulhorn summit is 7 miles, 2660 ft up, 400 feet down.
+Optionally stay overnight at the top of the route in atmospheric Berghotel Faulhorn for stunning sunset and sunrise views.
 The walk from Faulhorn to First lift station is 3 miles, descending 1900 feet.
 In the stroll along the east side of Bachalpsee, crowds rapidly increase.
 Day-hiking photographers might plan to reach spectacular First at the end the hike in the afternoon, because sun striking early morning haze obscures mountain details.
 At First (2168 meters elevation), lift down to Grindelwald, or from Mittelläger take the ~hourly Post bus.

 - Hike comfortably along a steep hillside from Pfingstegg gondola to eat tasty desserts at scenic Berghaus Bäregg (5 miles round trip, 1500 ft) across from the eastern foot of the Eiger, high above the White Lütschine river.